kenyasue/kantancms/public/uploads/README.md

 # Uploads Directory

-This directory is used to store user-uploaded files, such as avatar images.
+This directory is used to store uploaded images for the EditorJS image tool.

-The contents of this directory (except for this README file) are ignored by Git to avoid committing user-uploaded content to the repository.
+Images uploaded through the editor will be stored here and served as static assets.

+**Note:** This directory should be included in version control, but the uploaded files should be ignored.